ADv0rnik/Data-analysis-for-JER/README.md

 # Data-analysis-for-JER
-Data analysis for JER using Python Tools for data manipulation.
+Data analysis for the Journal of Environmental Radioactivity (JER) using Python Tools for data manipulation.
 The wildfire statistics in Gomel region was used as a source.